 Many of these enslaved people were treated extremely poorly, often beaten, whipped, starved, and raped, while also living in unthinkable housing conditions.

 For us Black people in America, these enslaved people are our ancestors.
 On a family tree, many of us can trace back to multiple blood relatives who were enslaved and were treated like this for far too long.
 Juneteenth is a celebration of the end of all of this.

-Juneteenth, recognized on June 19th, is a commemorative day to celebrate the ending of slavery.
+Juneteenth, recognized each year on June 19, is a commemorative day to celebrate the ending of slavery.
 For hundreds of years, Black people were kept as property by white people, were seen as less than, and were put through dangerous and life-threatening conditions each and every day.
 And honestly, that’s just putting it lightly.

 Celebrating the ending of slavery is also celebrating the beginning of freedom for these Black Americans—the chance to be with their families again, to have babies at their will, and to do the work for their families and community rather than for someone who couldn’t have cared less for us.
 Just because we were enslaved doesn’t mean we didn’t have visions and dreams for our lives and the lives of our children.